-Mark Cavendish crashes heavily in Milan-San Remo race in Italy
+Mark Cavendish fractures rib after heavy crash in Milan-San Remo

 - From the section Cycling

-Mark Cavendish crashed heavily into a bollard in the final 10km of the Milan-San Remo on Saturday.
+Mark Cavendish suffered another fractured rib after crashing heavily into a bollard in the final 10km of the Milan-San Remo on Saturday.

-Racing in windy conditions, the 32-year-old was launched head first off his bike and landed hard on his back.
+The 32-year-old was launched head first off his bike and landed hard on his back but avoided any major injury.

-Team Dimension Data tweeted that he was being assessed by a medical team following the crash.
+Team Dimension Data said he had bruising and abrasions, as well as a possible ankle ligament injury.

-Cavendish was making his return after fracturing his rib in a crash on the opening stage of the Tirreno-Adriatico on 7 March.
+Cavendish was making his return after in a crash on the opening stage of the Tirreno-Adriatico on 7 March.

+He was taken for a scan after the crash in Milan but a statement said he had avoided any major injury.

+"He did sustain a new rib fracture [5th] on the same side as the one that he damaged earlier [7th]," a statement read.

 Cavendish has been selected by the Isle of Man to lead their road cycling team at April's Commonwealth Games in Australia.

-The Team Dimension Data rider injured his knees, hips and hands in the fall at the Tirreno-Adriatico but opted to race in the Milan-San Remo, despite his rib not being fully healed.
+He injured his knees, hips and hands in the fall at the Tirreno-Adriatico but opted to race in the Milan-San Remo, despite his rib not being fully healed.

 He told Cycling Weekly before the event that he wanted to race to support his team-mates, describing the event as "close to my heart".